Trudeau's 'Bollywood' wardrobe amuses India

 But Indians are sitting up and taking notice for an entirely different reason.
 And that is the fact that his outfits have just been so...extra.

-The Canadian first family has worn traditional Indian outfits no less than three times on their trip so far.
+The Canadian first family has worn traditional Indian outfits no fewer than three times on their trip so far.

 The first time was while they visited the Sabarmati ashram, the residence of Mahatma Gandhi in the western state of Gujarat.
 The family, wearing colourful casual kurta shirts and garlands of flowers around their necks, posed in front of a traditional spinning wheel before visiting the Akshardam temple where they posed some more with bemused Indian trustees.